 “You are right about the young leaders who are taking our places.
 I have known this, but never felt it until your conference.”

-Stay tuned for the final ACW 2017 report to be published in late spring 2018.
+Stay tuned for the final ACW 2017 report to be published in fall 2018.

 ACW 2017 was the final public event of a five-year national research project supported by the Social Science and Humanities Research Council (SSHRC), fifteen partner organizations and eighteen collaborators.
 The Art for Social Change (ASC!) research partnership, led by the International Centre of Art for Social Change (ICASC) at Simon Fraser University, brought together an intergenerational, diverse group of artists, scholars, students and change makers from a broad range of public and private sectors.